Minimoog: Release

 Moog Co released the first Minimoog in 1970.
 Moog said it was conceived as a portable tool for session musicians, and the team expected to sell "maybe 100 of them".
 Moog became acquainted with the former evangelist and musician David Van Koevering, who was so impressed with the Minimoog that he began demonstrating it to musicians and music stores.
 Van Koevering's friend Glen Bell, founder of the restaurant chain Taco Bell, allowed him to use a building on a private island Bell owned in Florida.
 There, Van Koevering hosted an event he billed as Island of Electronicus, a "pseudo-psychedelic experience that brought counterculture (minus the drugs) to straight families and connected it with the sound of the Minimoog".

 The Minimoog was the first synthesizer sold in retail stores.
-Despite the success, the company could not afford to meet demand, nor had credit for a loan.
+Despite the success, Moog could not afford to meet demand, nor did it have credit for a loan.
 In November 1971, Moog sold R. A. Moog, Inc. to the rival company muSonics and stayed as an employee until 1976.
-Van Koevering was hired as head of sales and marketing, expanding the sales of the Minimoog worldwide.
+Van Koevering was hired as head of sales and marketing, expanding sales of the Minimoog worldwide.
 The Minimoog was in continuous production for 13 years and over 12,000 were made.
 Production stopped in July 1981.
 In 1993, Moog Co ceased production.